 If you're wondering whether it's safe to use titanium dioxide, the U.S. Food and Drug Administration approved it many years ago for cosmetic use [source: FDA].
 Some research has shown that titanium dioxide can lead to mild cases of dry skin in some people, and it has been known to occasionally cause more severe irritations [source: WebMD].

-For more information on how titanium dioxide works in cleansers, check out the links on the next page.
+For more information on how titanium dioxide works in cleansers, check out the links below.